svjack/HunyuanVideoGP/README.md

 |        `--seed`        |     None  |   The random seed for generating video, if None, we init a random seed    |
 |  `--use-cpu-offload`   |   False   |    Use CPU offload for the model load to save more memory, necessary for high-res video generation    |
 |     `--save-path`      | ./results |     Path to save the generated video      |

+## **Abstract**
+We present HunyuanVideo, a novel open-source video foundation model that exhibits performance in video generation that is comparable to, if not superior to, leading closed-source models.
+In order to train HunyuanVideo model, we adopt several key technologies for model learning, including data curation, image-video joint model training, and an efficient infrastructure designed to facilitate large-scale model training and inference.
+Additionally, through an effective strategy for scaling model architecture and dataset, we successfully trained a video generative model with over 13 billion parameters, making it the largest among all open-source models.

+We conducted extensive experiments and implemented a series of targeted designs to ensure high visual quality, motion diversity, text-video alignment, and generation stability.
+According to professional human evaluation results, HunyuanVideo outperforms previous state-of-the-art models, including Runway Gen-3, Luma 1.6, and 3 top-performing Chinese video generative models.
+By releasing the code and weights of the foundation model and its applications, we aim to bridge the gap between closed-source and open-source video foundation models.
+This initiative will empower everyone in the community to experiment with their ideas, fostering a more dynamic and vibrant video generation ecosystem.